Technology is great, isn’t it?

 Some transducers will also be castable, enabling you to get a sense of what is happening further away from your craft.

-They’re most commonly found with ice fish finders and flashers, given that you can clearly see the water column below the hole, which you will likely have made with one of these powerful ice augers.
+Transducers are popular for ice fishing, given that you can clearly see the water column below the hole, which you will likely have made with one of these powerful ice augers.

-They are still a useful addition to craft on the move, as it’s good to see and know what’s directly under your kayak as well as what’s to the sides.
+They are still a useful addition to craft on the move, as it’s good to see and know what’s directly under your kayak as well as what lurks at the sides.

 It’s not just about seeing what’s in the column directly below your boat, and most kayak anglers like to have a wider reach when it comes to underwater activity.